IturielLSaenz/IturielLSaenz/README.md

-# 👨‍💻 Hey, I'm Ituriel, but friends call me Itu:
+# 👨‍💻 Hey I'm Itu:
-I'm a developer in the making, fascinated by the logic behind systems and the magic of interactive worlds.
+Developer in the making, fascinated by the logic behind systems and the magic of interactive worlds.
 As a second-year IT engineering student at Universidad Anáhuac (Mexico), I split my time between refining elegant back-end solutions and experimenting with game mechanics that spark curiosity.
 My current focus: mastering game development, data structures, machine learning, and object-oriented programming—one project at a time.

 ## 🌐 Socials: